 Following our first group of graduates successfully completing the Clipper Race Coxwain’s Certificate (CRCC) and enjoying a 100 per cent pass rate earlier this month, this week we welcome the second class of CRCC candidates to begin training at Clipper Race HQ in preparation for their adventure of a lifetime this summer.

-The aim of the CRCC is to have three trained crew members on board each boat in the fleet who could, in the rare case of an emergency that incapacitated the skipper, take charge of the vessel and proceed to the nearest safe haven as directed by the race office.
+The aim of the CRCC is to have two or three trained crew members on board each boat in the fleet who could, in the rare case of an emergency that incapacitated the skipper, take charge of the vessel and proceed to the nearest safe haven as directed by the race office.

 Whilst we regularly share the stories of some 40 per cent of Clipper Race crew members who have no previous sailing experience, there are also some highly skilled sailors amongst race crew.One experienced sailor commencing the CRCC training this week is Jane Carey-Harris, who will be taking part in legs one to four of the Clipper 2017-18 Race.
 When Jane’s partner developed lung cancer, there was little time for sailing and Jane didn’t think she would sail again.
 But now retired, Jane has decided to do something for herself.

 “I started sailing when I was 30.
 I was a Nurse in the Territorial Army so I did all of my qualifications down in Gosport with the Joint Services.
 Sailing with the Services was very male dominated and when I skippered the first army medical services entry in the Joint Services regatta, I was the only woman in the Skippers Briefing.